 Symptoms of Arachnophobia

-Those who suffer from arachnophobia are likely to experience or display some of the following psychological and physical symptoms: Though people who suffer from arachnophobia know that all spiders are not harmful, they experience anxiety or panic attacks at the mere sight of a spider, or sometimes even on sighting spider webs.
-Yet others experience anxiety as soon as they see pictures of spiders.
+Though people who suffer from arachnophobia know that most spiders are not harmful, they experience anxiety or panic attacks at the mere sight of any spider.
+In more exteme cases it only takes the sighting of a spider web to trigger this reaction.
+Some Arachnopobes even experience anxiety if they see a mere pictures of a spiders.
 They do not experience anxiety in places where there are no spiders.

 Arachnophobia – Treatment Options

 Just as with most other phobias, arachnophobia is initially assessed through interviews and a medical examination.
 Thereafter, the treatment is through psychological methods such as systematic desensitization, cognitive behavioral therapy (CBT) and sometimes through medications.
 In systematic desensitization, the patient is made to write a list that contains situations which provoke varied degrees of anxiety.
 Then they are exposed in a graded manner (in a controlled environment) to the least provocative situation in the list, say viewing the picture of a spider.
 The procedure is done repeatedly till the anxiety is diminished.
 This is done for every item in the list.